kdzhang/DiscreteChoice.jl/README.md

   - Edge case when `X1` does not exist in data, 0-dim.
 TBD
   - Heterogeneous model.
 TBD
 - [ ] Add a mean utility coef
+- [ ] Allow unobservable preference only for certain dimensions
 - [ ] Estimate the Hessian and Cov matrix of coefs
 - [ ] Allow the raw Y vector to be any kind, not only integer eltype
 - [ ] Add args to optimization function: precision, max_iter times